drixta/hearthdeck/README.md

 This is a work in progress web app.
 Hearthdeck uses mongodb for database, express.js for backend and backbone.js for front-end.

+Heroku app is at: hearthapp.herokuapp.com  .
+Currently running at 1 web dyno so it might take a while to load the site.

 ##What needs to be done

 ###Deckbuilder: